carbon-language/carbon-lang/llvm/docs/HowToAddABuilder.rst

 ============

-This document contains information about adding a build configuration and buildslave to private slave builder to LLVM Buildbot Infrastructure.
+This document contains information about adding a build configuration and buildbot-worker to private worker builder to LLVM Buildbot Infrastructure.

 Buildmasters
 ============